KittyGiraudel/site/_posts/2013-03-18-ultimate-rem-mixin.md

 Then, if I want an element to have like a `28px` font-size, I simply have to do `.element { font-size: 2.8rem; }`, no matter the size of its parent.

-Everything is great, however [rem isn't supported in all browsers](https://caniuse.com/#feat=rem), especially not in Internet Explorer 8, which is still required in most projects.
+Everything is great, however [rem isn’t supported in all browsers](https://caniuse.com/#feat=rem), especially not in Internet Explorer 8, which is still required in most projects.
 It means we have to **give a fallback** for this browser.

 ## Mixin to the rescue!

 Having to define twice the font-size property everytime you have to set the size of a text element sucks.
-This is the moment you'd like to have a wonderful mixin handling everything for you.
+This is the moment you’d like to have a wonderful mixin handling everything for you.
 Well, **WISH GRANTED!**

 ### About the mixin